lmh10233/VicsGaze/README.md

 # VicsGaze
 VicsGaze: A Gaze Estimation Method Using Self-supervised Contrastive Learning

+# Start
+For model training, you need to change the dataset path in `config/train`.

 # Datasets
 The datasets in our paper are open access.
 You can download at the following link.
 Remember to cite the corresponding literatures.
 1. [ETH-XGaze](https://ait.ethz.ch/xgaze?query=eth)